 The BSc (Hons) Aviation Operations with Commercial Pilot Training course partnership between BCFT and Kingston University combines the experience of one of the longest established commercial flight training schools in the UK, with the skills required to become a pilot and a future aviation leader.

 In Year 2 you’ll enjoy being based at BCFT (at Bournemouth International Airport), flying in commercial airspace over the stunning scenery of the south coast.

 Why You’ll Like This Course

-As part of this unique syllabus, you’ll study the 14 Theoretical Knowledge exams needed to obtain a UK European Aviation Safety Agency (EASA) ATPL (A) licence.
+As part of this unique syllabus, you’ll study the 13 Theoretical Knowledge exams needed to obtain a UK Civil Aviation Authority (CAA) ATPL (A) licence.

 As well as pilot training, this course offers knowledge of the operational, technical and commercial aspects of the airline industry, to help you stand out at future job interviews.